 Grocki transferred to the Navy Reserve in 1988.
 Her commanding officer assignments included Naval Reserve (NR) Shore Intermediate Maintenance Activity (SIMA) Portsmouth, Virginia; NR SIMA Everett, WA; NR USS Frank Cable (AS 40), San Diego, California; NR Naval Submarine Support Command, Pearl Harbor, Hawaii; NR Puget Sound Naval Shipyard, Bremerton, Washington; NR Naval Undersea Warfare Command, Keyport, Washington, and NR Naval Sea Systems Command (NAVSEA) 102, Bremerton, Washington, before becoming a Plankowner and the first National Director for the SurgeMain program.
 Other significant duties included NR Engineering Duty community training director and NR Engineering Duty community mentorship lead for the Industrial Maintenance Group.
 Her most recent reserve assignment was commanding officer, NAVSEA Headquarters Unit and NAVSEA NR Chief of Staff.
 Concurrently, in the past five years, she also served on active duty for extensive periods as deputy operations officer, Pearl Harbor Naval Shipyard & Industrial Maintenance Facility, and director of Submarine Maintenance, Commander, U.S. Pacific Fleet.

-Grocki currently serves on active duty as Director, Fleet Maintenance, U.S. Pacific Fleet, leading and directing maintenance efforts and programs for Pacific Fleet surface ship and submarine assets to support COMPACFLT’s warfighter mission.
-She is also assigned as the Naval Sea Systems Command (NAVSEA) Deputy Chief of Staff for Reserve Affairs.
+Grocki most recently served on active duty as the director, Fleet Maintenance, U.S. Pacific Fleet, leading and directing maintenance efforts and programs for Pacific Fleet surface ship and submarine assets.
+She is the senior reserve Engineering Duty Officer and is currently assigned on active duty as the deputy commander, Naval Sea Systems Command.

 In her civilian career, she has worked for CACI Dynamic Systems, Inc. as a deputy program manager for shipyard training projects, a member of the NAVSEA Dry Dock Audit team and a senior engineer assisting Fleet Maintenance Information Technology programs.
 She also serves as a volunteer Blue & Gold officer (BGO) for the U.S. Naval Academy, and the BGO Area Coordinator (AC) for Hawaii and the Western Pacific, assisting high school students, Fleet Marines, and Sailors applying for admission.